wing5wong/artisan-whs-static/source/_events/2025-04-10_wss-battle-of-the-codes.md

 The course is split into four legs that will vary in distance and terrain.
 Each team member will do one of the four legs.

-Entries close Wednesday 14 May
+Entries closed Wednesday 14 May.

 *Mrs Murphy
 Director of Sport*